 How do I access the Medicare rebate?
 In order to see if you are eligible for this rebate, you will need to first consult with your GP or Psychiatrist to discuss your mental health concerns.
 Your GP or Psychiatrist will then determine if you are eligible for a MHCP - please note that this often requires a long/extended appointment.

 If you receive a MHCP and referral, please bring this documentation along to your first appointment or send it to the practice by email prior to the appointment.
 You may also be asked for your Medicare card and bank card details to allow me to process the Medicare rebates for you following our sessions.
+You will be required to pay the full session fee, and then will receive a Medicare rebate to your bank account soon after the session (this needs to be linked in Medicare's system).

 How do I know when would be a good time to see a Psychologist?
 We are all individuals, and therefore this will differ for each person.
 It is normal to be experiencing periods of low mood or stress.
 Usually, these times will pass and we will begin to feel 'normal' again (and this normal is different for everyone too).
 If these changes persist for a longer period of time and/or start to interfere with your daily life, it may be beneficial to review with a professional such as a Psychologist.
 These changes can come in many different forms e.g. excessive worry, panic attacks, finding it hard to get out of bed, relying more on substances to cope, and/or changes in sleeping or eating.